-CDFW recommends that Project activities be timed to avoid the typical bird breeding season (February 1 through September 15).
-However, if Project activities must take place during that time, CDFW recommends that a qualified wildlife biologist conduct surveys for nesting TRBL, within a minimum 500-foot buffer from the Project site, no more than 10 days prior to the start of implementation to evaluate presence/absence of TRBL nesting colonies in proximity to Project activities and to evaluate potential Project-related impacts.
+CDFW recommends that construction be timed to avoid the normal bird breeding season (February 1 through September 15).
+However, if construction must take place during that time, CDFW recommends that a qualified wildlife biologist conduct surveys for nesting TRBL no more than 10 days prior to the start of implementation to evaluate presence/absence of TRBL nesting colonies in proximity to Project activities and to evaluate potential Project-related impacts.